Wetland and Habitat Mitigation Bank

 Mitigation Bank Sites

-The Bank can be used to provide compensatory mitigation for impacts to the Waters of the United States, Lummi Nation Waters, and Waters of the State of Washington, including wetlands, within a portion of Water Resources Inventory Area 1 ('WRIA 1'), which is described as the Nooksack River watershed and certain adjacent coastal stream systems.
+The Bank can be used to provide off-site compensatory mitigation for impacts to the Waters of the United States, Lummi Nation Waters, and Waters of the State of Washington, including wetlands, within a portion of Water Resources Inventory Area 1 ('WRIA 1'), which is described as the Nooksack River watershed and certain adjacent coastal stream systems.
 As shown in the Service Area Map, the service area of the Bank contains the following WRIA 1 drainages: South Fork Anderson, North Fork Anderson, Lower Anderson, Scott, Kamm, Fishtrap (U.S. portion), Bertrand (U.S. portion), Schneider, Fourmile, Tenmile, Deer, Fazon, Silver, Wiser Lake/Cougar Creek, North Fork Dakota, South Fork Dakota, Haynie, Lower Dakota, Blaine, California, Semiahmoo, Point Roberts, Fingalson, Lake Terrell, Cherry Point, Sandy Point Jordan, Schell, Lummi River, Lummi River Delta, Lummi Peninsula West, Lummi Peninsula East, Portage Island, Lummi Island, Eliza Island, Nooksack River Channel, Nooksack River Delta, Fort Bellingham, Spring, Baker, McCormick, Upper Squalicum, Toad, Lower Squalicum, Whatcom, South Bellingham, Padden, Chuckanut, Fragrance Lake, Larrabee, and Oyster Creek.

 In addition to all freshwater waters of the U.S./Lummi Nation, the service area includes tidally influenced waters down to the elevation of Mean Lower Low Water (MLLW) along the edge of WRIA 1 from the Canadian border south to the southern boundary of the Oyster Creek drainage.
 The WRIA 1 sub-basins at the headwaters of streams in the Cascade Mountains and areas that cross the international boundary and/or discharge to the Fraser River system are not included in the Lummi Nation WHMB service area.